BinarCode/laravel-stateless-session/README.md

 # CSRF verification and session persistent through request/response headers.

-This is a lightweight package wich allow you to manage a session in a stateless communication (REST/API) when the API domain and main web application domain are different.
+This is a lightweight package which allow you to manage a session in a stateless communication (REST/API) when the API domain and main web application domain are different.

 E.g.